 A student may complete the M.A.
 (Biblical Studies), the M.A.
 (Theological Studies), the M.A.
 (Religion), or the M.A. in Christian Counseling plus the M.Div. degree program in four years with a total of 139 credit hours.
-Students interested in a dual degree should contant their campus Registrar for specific curricular requirements.
+Students interested in a dual degree should contact their campus Registrar for specific curricular requirements.

-Students in the M.A. in Counseling degree may earn a dual MAC/MDiv degree.
-For details contact your campus Registrar.
+Students in the M.A. in Counseling degree may earn a dual M.A.C./M.Div. degree with a total of 154 credits.
+For details about specific curricular requirements, students should contact their campus Registrar.